RedvsGreen-org/Docs/docs/source/addingfirstnetwork.rst

     Go to: Console -> Automation -> SNMP Options

-Open the default option set.

-Add all your SNMP credentials.
+Open the default option set and add all your SNMP credentials.

 After you filled out all of your credentials: